bothermeQAQ/dsc80-final-project/README.md

 while its training accuracy is much higher.
 This suggests that the Random Forest with difference features is more expressive and can fit the data more closely, but many of the easily exploitable patterns were already captured by the simpler logistic regression.
-Still, from an interpretability standpoint, the difference features more directly encode the idea of a “lead” at 10 minutes, which aligns well with how players and analysts think about game state.
+From an interpretability standpoint, the difference features more directly encode the idea of a “lead” at 10 minutes, which aligns well with how players and analysts think about game state.

 ---